openhab/openhab-addons/bundles/org.openhab.binding.daikinairbase/README.md

 # Daikin Airbase Binding

 The Daikin binding allows you to control your Daikin Airbase air conditioning units with openHAB.
 In order to do so, your Daikin air conditioning unit must have a BRP15B61 WiFi adapter (Also known as Airbase) installed.

 ## Supported Things

-Daikin air conditioning units with a BRP15B61 (also known as an Airbase)installed.
+Daikin air conditioning units with a BRP15B61 (also known as an Airbase) installed.

 ## Discovery

-This addon will broadcast messages on your local network looking for Daikin Airbase air conditioning units and adding them to the queue of new items discovered.
+This binding broadcasts messages on the local network looking for Daikin Airbase air conditioning units and adding them to the Inbox.
 You can also manually add a new item if you know the IP address.

 ## Thing Configuration

+daikinairbase:ac_unit:living_room_ac [ host="192.168.0.5", refresh=60 ]
 * host - The hostname of the Daikin air conditioner.
 Typically you'd use an IP address such as `192.168.0.5` for this field.
 * refresh - The frequency with which to refresh information from the Daikin air conditioner specified in seconds.
 Defaults to 60 seconds.